czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 A user wants to use a software application that is not currently available on the hub.
 Rearrange the following statements in the order of action you would escalate support for this person:

 1. Contact the 2i2c technical support desk for assistance
-1. Signpost the user to the relevant documentation in the 2i2c Service Guide
+1. Direct the user to the relevant documentation in the 2i2c Service Guide
-1. Arrange one-to-one support to guide the user through the process of pulling a custom container to the hub
+1. Provide one-to-one support to guide the user through the process of pulling a custom container to the hub
 1. Find a custom container that includes the requested software application and provide the information needed to pull this container to the hub to the user

 :::{dropdown} Solution